YouTube

 THE BAZAAR

-After a walk passed the most oily of all street food we headed to the bazaar where I was approached by a local who had a message; ‘what you see about Syria in the west is not what it is about’ and that he was right.
+After a walk past some seriously oily street food, we headed to the bazaar, where I was approached by a local who had a message: ” What you see about Syria in the west is not what it is about”, and that he was right.
 The benefits of having a guide and translator in one means you don’t miss out on this kind of conversation!

 The Bazaar is going through an extensive refurb after a lot of it was destroyed during the war.
-Seeing it at every stage of development was incredible as you get an idea of the work that has to go into the rebuilding of these places.
-Much of it is still rubble and the work will likely continue for years.
+Seeing it at every stage of development was incredible, as it gives you an idea of the work that goes into rebuilding these places.
+Much of it is still rubble, and the work will likely continue for years.

 DAILY TRAVEL STATS….